 Perform a background check to help you verify the applicant’s identity and criminal history.
 To run a background check, you’ll need to gather some basic information from your applicants.
 You’ll likely require their full name, date of birth, current address, and Social Security Number.

 You may also need their previous addresses, employment history, and any professional licenses they hold.
 Once you have this information, you can use an online background check service or hire a professional investigator to do the work for you.
+If you lack some information, you can also trace a person with Bond Rees to gather all the needed information.

 What to Look for in a Rental Application